 Students living off-campus have to fill out the census online, by phone or by mail on their own behalf.
 While those students can fill out the census online, they have to provide their census ID — sent to them in the mail between March 12-20 — or provide their on-campus address.

-According to the U.S. Census Bureau, over 5 million people nationally have responded to the census online.
+According to the U.S. Census Bureau, as of March 15 over 5 million people nationally have responded to the census online.
 The census can also be filled out by phone or by mail, but it is “strongly encouraged” to fill it out online.

 The bureau expects the data collection to be completed by July 31.